Associate Head Coach - Josh Reynolds

 In 2000, following his junior season at UCM, Reynolds was selected in the third round of the Major League Baseball Draft by the New York Mets.
 He also spent time in the Boston Red Sox and San Diego Padres organizations before transitioning to become a coach in 2004.

 Reynolds earned a bachelor’s degree in social sciences from Kansas State in 2006 while serving as a volunteer baseball coach.
-Along with his wife, Ashleigh, he has one daughter, Azlynn, and a son, Jax.
+Along with his, Ashleigh, he has one daughter, Azlynn, and a son, Jax.

 Assistant Coach - Dusty Napoleon